pxheim/zettelkasten/book-martin-2021-clean-craftsmanship.md

 Bus factor must never be 1.
 This should not be the responsibility of the company.
 It's "your" responsibility to make sure someone can cover for you.

+Give honest estimates.

+Say no. Managers need it.

+Learn 1 new language every year.
+Try to make it something that is very different from what you are currently familiar with.

+Mentor people.
+Always.
+The best way to learn is to teach.